Cintia60/Cintia60/README.md

 <h2 align="left">Hi 👋!
-My name is Cíntia and I'm a final-year student of Computer Engineering, a candidate for a Master's in Computer Engineering specializing in Information Systems.
-I am 22 years old, studying at the University of Coimbra.</h2>
+My name is Cíntia and I'm a final-year student of Computer Engineering, I am 22 years old, studying at the University of Coimbra.</h2>

 ###